 Take a romp with Frisco Rosie in The Piano Player

-I'm excited to announce that after nine nonfiction books and forty years as a book author, my first novel is available in trade paperback now and in electronic format in late August.
+I'm excited to announce that after nine nonfiction books and forty years as a book author, my first novel is available in trade paperback and electronic format.
 The book is being published by the Wild Oak line of Oak Tree Press.

 In 1882, Frisco Rosie, the saloon piano player, and Nellie, upstanding boarding house owner, form an improbable bond that takes them from Tombstone’s desert, to imprisonment in a Mexican jail and eventually to Dawson City’s frozen creeks in the 1898 Klondike Gold Rush.
 Challenging society’s norms for proper womanhood, they each pursue their own dreams for success, postponing romance with the men who love them, until for one, it becomes too late.